-Fines for parking violations, when issued, may not have the desired effect of discouraging repeat offenders as they are quite modest.
-It is recommended that the fines for the overtime parking be increased to \$10 for the first violation, \$25 for the second, \$50 for the third and all subsequent violations received by a single vehicle within a one-year period.
+Fines for parking violations even when issued today may not have the desired effect of discouraging repeat offenders as they are quite modest.
+It is recommended that the fines for the overtime parking be increased to \$10 for the first issued violation (note warning program referenced above), \$25 for the second, \$50 for the third and all subsequent violations received by a single vehicle within a one-year period.